 1. Our Service Providers

-We provide your information to trusted third-party companies to perform services on our behalf, including data analysis, e-mail delivery, hosting services, customer service, and to assist in our marketing efforts.
+We provide your information to trusted third-party companies to perform services on our behalf, including data analysis, e-mail delivery, hosting services, customer service, ad measurement services, and to assist in our marketing efforts.
 We direct all such third-party service providers to maintain the confidentiality of the information disclosed to them and not to use your information for any purpose other than to provide services on Carnegie Hall+’s behalf.
+We obtain your consent for such sharing and use if required under applicable laws.

 2. Third-Party Services from which You Opt In to Receive Communications